*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 - Umbrella (optional) –> I am one to pack very minimally.
 Check the weather forecast to see the chance of showers!

-What to do in April in Barcelona
+What to do in Barcelona in April

 Handmade Festival.
 March 29-April 1, 2023.
 This creative festival is for those who love DIY products like yarns, beads, and other DIY materials and products.
 They also have food trucks, kids’ workshops, live music, and more!
 They have See my old but relevant post about my time at the Handmade Festival here.